bbbburns/goodreads-to-obsidian/README.md

 ## What happens to my data in Goodreads?
 Nothing, unless you choose to take some action.
 This is just a simple data converter.

-## What about new books that I read?
+## What about new books that I read and log into Goodreads?
 You could use another great plugin [Goodsidian](https://github.com/selfire1/goodsidian) to add new books directly to Obsidian.
 This script won't do that.

 ## What if I want to keep using Goodreads?
-Then this probably is not for you.
+Then this script is probably not for you.
 However, there are some solutions that do that!
 Like [Goodsidian](https://github.com/selfire1/goodsidian) - which takes updates from your feeds of active Goodreads use and puts those into Obsidian.
 That wasn't what I wanted!

 ## Flattening Frontmatter